Bekir Sami Kunduh: Post-World War I

 Shortly after the armistice, Bekir Sami became a leading member of the Karakol society, alongside other former influential members of the Committee of Union and Progress.
 Karakol was a secret Turkish nationalist organization formed in October or November 1918 to continue various aspects of the CUP's covert work, such as resistance to the Allied occupation, resistance to partition of Anatolia, and concealment of former CUP members accused of participation in the Armenian genocide.

 Summoned to Anatolia by Mustafa Kemal, Bekir Sami attended the Erzurum and Sivas congresses (July – September 1919), after which he joined the ranks of Turkish revolutionaries negotiating a united position with the Ottoman imperial government.
 Bekir Sami's name therefore appears as one of the signatories to the 22 October 1919 Amasya Protocol.
 One provision of the protocol was to hold fresh parliamentary elections, and in these Bekir Sami was elected to represent Amasya in the final Ottoman Chamber of Deputies which was seated in Istanbul on 12 January 1920.
-In the event, the new chamber only lasted barely two months.
+The new chamber barely lasted two months.
 Allied forces occupied Istanbul on 16 March and the chamber went into recess.
 Three days later, Mustafa Kemal announced the establishment of the Ankara-based Grand National Assembly of Turkey.
 Bekir Sami was one of 70 nationalist deputies who moved to Ankara and took a seat as a deputy at the new assembly's first meeting on 23 April 1920.

 When Mustafa Kemal formed his first cabinet on 3 May 1920, Bekir Sami was named as the minister of foreign affairs.
 (After the 1923 founding of the Republic of Turkey, this cabinet was retrospectively designated as the republic's first, and Bekir Sami thereby became its first foreign minister).
 Representing Turkey, he led the nationalist government's delegation to the Soviet Union.